Research on wildlife and wild fish

 - Pacquet PC & Darimont CT (2010): Wildlife conservation and animal welfare: two sides of the same coin?
 Animal Welfare, 19, 177-190.
 (Norecopa's consensus meeting is cited twice in this paper).

-- Risk assessment concerning the welfare of certain free-ranging wild mammals and birds subjected to marking.
-A report (2013) from the Norwegian Society for Food Safety (VKM).
+- Risk assessment concerning marking of wild birds.
+A report in Norwegian (2024) from the Norwegian Society for Food Safety (VKM).

 - Spotswood EN et al., (2012): How safe is mist netting?
 Evaluating the risk of injury and mortality to birds.
 Methods in Ecology and Evolution, 3, 29-38.